asama-w/stock-analysis/README.md

 |------------- |-------------|
 | Loop through the data in 1 time | Use nested for loops (loop within loop) |
 | Output the array in separate loop from the analysis loop. | Output the collected data inside the same loop as the analysis. |
-| The output array stores the value while looping over the data. | The value is output at the end after the code finishes running through the inner loop, before moving on to the next element of outer loop. <br/> In the outer loop, the variable is initialized each time to store another data, and the smae process repeats
+| The output array stores the value while looping over the data. | The value is output at the end after the code finishes running through the inner loop, before moving on to the next element of outer loop. <br/> In the outer loop, the variable is initialized each time to store another data, and the same process repeats.
 | `Dim tickerStartingPrices(12) As Single`<br/> `Dim tickerEndingPrices(12) As Single`<br/> `Dim tickerVolumes(12) As Long`<br/> |`Dim startingPrice As Double` <br/> `Dim endingPrice As Double` <br/> `totalVolume = 0`|

 #### 2.2.2) Outline of Original VBA Code inside the loop